 - The OSU graduate school requires a minimum of 50 CH of coursework beyond the M.A., and 80 CH of coursework for students completing both their M.A. and Ph.D. at Ohio State. - A minimum of eight 3-CH, 8000-level seminars.
 In their first year, Ph.D. students normally enroll in three 8000-level seminars in autumn and spring semester, respectively.
 In autumn semester of their second year, students normally enroll in two 8000-level seminars and in 3 CH hours of 8193.
 In spring semester of their second year, students enroll in 9 CH of 8193. - Until they are ABD, students may enroll in additional courses and seminars, with the approval of their advisor and the DGS. - Students can take up to one course per semester outside of the Department, with prior approval of the instructor, their advisor, and the DGS. - Three seminar papers.
 (The Seminar Paper Completion Form can be found on the Academic Program Coordinator's webpage.)
 With DGS approval, one of the three required seminar papers may be written in a non-GLL seminar.
 Papers written at another university, e.g. during a study abroad, require the review and approval of the DGS. - Students who have not fulfilled the language requirement in the GLL M.A. program must pass either the Goethe-Zertifikat C1 examination with a rating of good or better, or the TestDaF with an overall average rating of level 4 or better.
-This requirement is normally waived for native speakers. - A good reading knowledge of French or another foreign language that is essential to the student's research area.
+This requirement is normally waived for native speakers. - A good reading knowledge of French or another foreign language that is essential to the

+- student's research area.
 The foreign language requirement may be satisfied by completion of French 6571 and 6572 with a grade of "B" or better, or by passing the Graduate Reading Proficiency Exam administered by the Department of French and Italian.
-The foreign language requirement must be completed prior to the writing of the Candidacy Examination.

-- A grade point average of 3.0 or above to remain in good standing.
+The foreign language requirement must be completed prior to the writing of the Candidacy Examination. - Students must maintain a grade point average of 3.0 or above to remain in good standing.
+Students must make good progress in their teaching abilities, consistently follow through on their teaching responsibilities, and receive at least satisfactory evaluations on their teaching performance assessment by the German language program director.
+An unsatisfactory performance evaluation may result in non-renewal of their GTA contract.
 (For more information see https://gradsch.osu.edu/handbook, section 5.) - Successful completion of the candidacy examination prospectus, the Ph.D. candidacy examination, the dissertation prospectus, and the dissertation defense.